 Registration of courses is done by web registration via Wingspan (https://wingspan.winthrop.edu).
 Registration for Fall semester begins in April and continues until the beginning of the semester.
 Spring registration begins in November.
 In the summer session, which consists of several sessions starting at various times, registration occurs over an extended period and ends, for an individual session, on the first day of classes in that session.
 Continuing students are permitted and encouraged to register early for the upcoming fall or spring semester.
-Newly admitted freshmen for a fall semester must attend one of the freshmen orientation sessions offered during the summer to be able to register for the fall.
+Newly admitted students must attend an orientation session to be able to register.
 Consultation with an adviser prior to registration is required.